The whole bathroom, covered

 - 1 shower entry rail (vertical).

-- 1 main shower horizontal rail (≥ 1,200 mm).
+- 1 main shower horizontal rail (at least 1,200 mm).

 - 1 bath entry rail (if there's a bath).